remast/marga/README.md

 Marga is designed with simplicity and performance in mind:

 - **Parameterized Routes** - Efficient pattern matching with path variables
-- **Virtual Threads** - Non-blocking I/O with Java 21's virtual threads
+- **Virtual Threads** - Fast and scalable with Java 21's virtual threads
 - **Minimal Memory Footprint** - No unnecessary abstractions or overhead

 ## 📦 Installation